cagostino/rubber-ducky/README.md

 # Rubber Ducky Bot

 ## Description
+When you need to work through a problem, it can help to explain the problem to a rubber duck.
+!(rubber-ducky.jpg)
-The Rubber Ducky Bot is a Python script designed to build a consensus between the chat bot and the user on a list of questions through a conversation using the llama_cpp_python server.
+It would be nice in some cases if the rubber duck could talk back and suggest things that you might have missed or not thought of.
+The Rubber Ducky Bot is a Python script designed to iterate on ideas or solutions to certain questions through a conversation between the user and a chat bot, using the llama_cpp_python server.
 The bot continually refines the user's answers until a consensus is reached.
-This is particularly useful for fleshing out ideas or generating refined answers for complex topics.
+This is particularly useful for fleshing out ideas or generating simple, refined answers for complex topics.

 ## Prerequisites